ProgrammerChris/flask-docker-gunicorn-nginx/readme.md

 I take no responsibility for the use of this repo in production if choosen to do so❗️ There are no security in place for this app other than the built in stuff in the framworks, servers and containers❗️

-Other than that, you are free to clone or make pull requests to this repo as you wish❗️
+Other than that, you are free to clone or fork this repo as you wish❗️

 Happy coding 💻